 I have known a photographer who only got the back of the bride's auntie's head as she was in the bride's face filming her walking in on her mobile phone - doesn't make for good images and you only get one chance to get that shot.
 But at the end of the day, it's your choice.

 Always try and make sure there's enough time for photographs after the ceremony and before you sit down to eat.
-Nothing worse than rushed photographs ending with disappointing images especially if your photographer is only with you for a couple or three hours.
+Nothing worse than rushed photographs ending with disappointing images

 You can be sure though that I won't leave until I'm sure you have all the shots you require and more.
 So maybe it's better to go for an all day collection rather than just a few hours to ensure your special day is captured in its entirety.